-Creating interesting and fun mnemonics is the best way to go about memorizing these difficult concepts.
+Creating interesting and fun mnemonics is the best way to memorize these difficult concepts.

-It can be very helpful for many of the groups of information like the planes of movement.
-If you are going to create these mnemonics on your own, try your best to make them as weird as you possibly can, as this makes them more memorable.
+It can be very helpful for many of the information groups like the planes of movement.
+If you will create these mnemonics on your own, try your best to make them as weird as you possibly can, making them more memorable.

 If you want a NASM PES pass guarantee, try using the Trainer Academy packages.
 They offer study material such as a fantastic study guide, five full practice tests, spaced repetition flashcards study, study mnemonics, Study blueprints, and study cheat sheets.